 For most of us, the road cycling season is finally over!
 Here in Southern California, we have a long cycling race season indeed.
-It is typical for a rider to be physically and mentally fried after being competitive from January through August.
+It is typical for a rider to be physically and mentally fried after being competitive from January through August, or in the case of this year through October.
 It definitely pays to take a break, smell the roses, and get that long-desired rest that you probably yearned for while training for the final events of the year.
 Well, now is the time to take a break and have fun with some “off-season” activities.
 This period will recharge the batteries.
 Specifically, it will allow your muscles and mind to fully recover from the cumulative stress that you subjected yourself to, week after week, while training and racing.

 The reason I put the term “off-season” in quotes is to help prevent the assumption that it is a time to become sedentary, drink beer (well, at least too much beer), and forget about the bike until a teammate calls you in January and asks you if you are doing an early season race.
 It is good, even mandatory, to take some time off the bike – but not that much!

 Although it depends on how much riding and racing you did towards the end of the racing year, most riders can recover and recharge their batteries in as little as two to four weeks.
 After a long and tough season, even six weeks off the bike may be fine as long as you stay active.
 For myself, I like to continue riding, whether there is much racing or not.
 This allows me to take four or five weeks “off” before training resumes – a good time for me personally to start the training.
 I like this better than starting my off-season after the last criterium But again, it all depends on the individual – your current condition and particular goals for the following season.